there's a light in the attic

 Herbert Ponting

-A silent documentary chronicling Captain Robert Falcon Scott’s ill-fated Terra Nova Expedition to the South Pole, which they reached in January 1912, only to discover they had been beaten by Norwegian explorer Roald Amundsen.
-On the return journey, Scott and his men died in the extreme conditions, just miles from safety, making the expedition a tragic symbol of endurance and loss.
+A documentary chronicling the ill-fated Terra Nova Expedition to the South Pole.
+Captain Scott reached it in January 1912, only to discover they were beaten there by other explorers.
+On the journey back, the whole team died in the extreme cold just miles from safety, making the expedition a tragic symbol of endurance and loss.

 Captain Scott should have taken to heart the lessons of Captain Walton from Mary Shelley's Frankenstein.